monkieboy/FITSDownloader/README.md

 # FITSDownloader

-The program expects the link to the quickview page to be the last parameter.
+The program expects the link to the quickview page to be the last parameter in the CSV input file.

 To run execute on commandline like so (options are case sensitive):